 Stroopwafels consist of two flat, round waffles that have been stuck together with sticky syrup!
 You can place them on top of your coffee cup to let the steam soften and melt the syrup.
 All these belly-warming delights can be washed down with some delicious hot chocolate or coffee.

-Holland’s laid back attitude towards sex, drugs and rock n’ roll makes it an exciting place to party.
+Holland’s laid back attitude towards live sex, drugs and rock n’ roll makes it an exciting place to party.

 For clubs head for Sugar Factory, Paradiso and Melkweg or check out the clubs and cafes around Rembrandtplein and Leidseplein.

 Coffee shops can be a quiet place to unwind especially as they serve more than just coffee.
 If you’re ever going to try cannabis this would be the place, here you can order your joint of the same menu as your coffee.